google/WebFundamentals/src/content/en/updates/2019/02/trusted-types.md

 It's easy to make this mistake in code, especially if the code changes often.
 For example, maybe `templateId` was once generated and validated on the server, so this value used to be trustworthy?
-When assigning to `innerHTML`', all we know is that the value is a string, but should it be trusted?
+When assigning to `innerHTML`, all we know is that the value is a string, but should it be trusted?
 Where does it really come from?